Everything you need to know to start baking delicious sourdough bread. From making the starter to troubleshooting for common issues.

 The method is used to build strength and structure into the dough, which later results in a beautifully shaped and risen sourdough loaf.

-The first set of stretch and folds is done 30 minutes after the dough has been mixed.
+The first set of stretch and folds is done 30 minutes to an hour after the dough has been mixed.
 It’s performed by picking up a handful of the dough, stretching it as far as it can go without tearing, then folding onto itself.
 That is done four times rotating the bowl with the dough each time and pulling a different side of the dough.

-Ideally you want to perform at least 3 sets of stretch and fold in 30 minute intervals.
+Ideally you want to perform at least 3 sets of stretch and folds in 30 minute intervals.
 This method does produce great results, however I found it very time consuming as you have to tend to your dough for two hours.
 Not difficult, just bothersome.

 That is why I prefer kneading my dough and then leaving it alone.